doubleailes/learn_password/README.md

 `learn_password` is a simple terminal tool to check if you have memorize a new password.

-It basicly store one of your password hashed ( sha512 ) in a config file and compare it in the test phase.
+It basically store one of your password hashed ( sha512 ) in a config file and compare it in the test/train phase.

 ## Installation